-For all other out of year group applications to community and voluntary controlled schools, the county council. as the relevant admission authority through a panel process, will decide whether the application will be accepted on the basis of the information submitted.
-The panel make decisions based upon the circumstances of each case including the view of parents, the relevant headteacher(s), the child's social, academic and emotional development and whether the child has been previously educated out of year group.
+The Governors Admissions Committee will decide whether the application will be accepted on the basis of the evidence submitted.
+The Committee will make decisions based upon the circumstances of each case including the view of parents/carers, the Headteacher, the child's social, academic and emotional development and whether the child has been previously educated out of year group.

 There is no guarantee that an application will be accepted on this basis.
-If the application is not accepted this does not constitute a refusal of a place and there is no right to an independent statutory appeal.

-Similarly, there is no right of appeal for a place in a specific year group at a school.
-The internal management and organisation of a school, including the placement of pupils in classes, is a matter for the Headteacher and senior leadership of individual schools.
+The internal management and organisation of the school, including the placement of pupils in classes, is a matter for the Governors, Headteacher and senior leadership.

-4. How to apply
+5. How to apply

-All applicants must complete Hertfordshire Country Council's Common Application Form (CAF) indicating the four preferred schools, including Queens' School, in rank order of preference.
-The completed CAF should be returned to Hertfordshire County Council at www.hertfordshire.gov.uk/admissions or by post to HCC, CHR 102, County Hall, Pegs Lane, Hertfordshire SG13 8DQ.
-For families living outside of Hertfordshire, applications should be made to the relevant Local Authority following a similar process.
+The Admissions process for Hertfordshire is co-ordinated by Hertfordshire Local Education Authority (LEA).
+Parents are required to complete the LEA "SECONDARY TRANSFER FORM" (STF) nominating a maximum of 4 schools in ranked order.
+The completed STF should be returned online to Hertfordshire County Council at www.hertfordshire.gov.uk/admissions or by post to HCC, CHR 102, County Hall, Pegs Lane, Hertfordshire SG13 8DQ by 31st October.